-In Zurich, visitors typically choose a place near the Bahnhofstrasse or in the old town such as around Zähringerstrasse or Weinbergstrasse.
+In Zurich, visitors typically choose to stay near the Bahnhofstrasse or in the old town such as around Zähringerstrasse or Weinbergstrasse.

-Travelers highly recommend the Baur Au Lac Hotel considered to have some of the best services, bedding, and bathrooms.
+Travelers highly recommend the Baur Au Lac Hotel, often considered to have some of the best service, bedding, and bathrooms.

 Romantik Hotel Florhof is often recommended, an older and smaller property, nicely renovated and located about 4 blocks from the Old Town (for a quieter stay).
 The hotel is relatively expensive but offers good value.